 How to Visualize Cannibalization Risk Before Opening a New Store

-Cannibalization is the most expensive expansion mistake a multi-unit retailer can make: opening a new store that primarily takes revenue from your existing network rather than capturing new customers.
+Cannibalization is the most expensive expansion mistake a multi-unit retailer can make: opening a new store that mostly takes revenue from your existing network rather than capturing new customers.
 AI data visualization makes this risk visible before money is committed.

 The visualization works by overlaying the proposed site's trade area against every existing store's trade area within a defined radius.
 Where polygons overlap, the system estimates the share of customers likely to shift.
 The output is a map showing exactly which existing stores would lose traffic, paired with dollar estimates of revenue transfer.